AryamanAgrawal/web-agent-test/README.md

     - Each tool should append state to the conversation history
     - Each task should have a finish parameter
     - Each task execution should end with a successful reply to the user

+# Decisions:
+- Use browser-use
+- Not use browser-use custom functions for this implements
+    - This leaves room for us to customize our agent and not be bound to the browser-use schema
+    - We want the agent to be our agent not a browser-use agent
+- Ask the user for validations or places where the browser agent gets stuck
+    - For the scope of this project this is probably the best UX
+    - A fully automated agent isn't that hard to achieve after this
+        - It will probably need new tools to query data needed to run its tasks

 # Questions to answer:
     - What Web API to use?